hrlics/hrlics.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi :wave:!
 I am Haoran Li (李浩然), a junior undergraduate student from [Sichuan University](https://en.scu.edu.cn/) and currently an exchange student at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/).
 My primary research interests lie in Natural Language Processing, Machine Learning, Multi-modal Learning, and other application domains.
-My research goal is to build robust, reliable AI systems that can perceive, act, and communicate as humans.
+My research goal is to build robust, reliable, and safe AI systems.
 I am gratefully advised by Prof. [Huaxiu Yao](https://www.huaxiuyao.io/) as a research intern.

 <!-- [CV](./assets/pdf/CV.pdf)-->